HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 ## Finding Packages for Your Solution

-**HCA DCP Methods Registry** The Methods Registry contains domain-specific computational methodology and visualization component packages that are standardized in a way we hope enables clear communication and ease of use between the methodologists and engineers.
+The HCA DCP Methods Registry contains domain-specific computational analysis and visualization packages that are standardized in a way we hope enables clear communication and ease of use between the methodologists and engineers.

 [Methodology Listing](/analyze/methods/methods)
 [Visualization Component Listing](/analyze/visualization-components)